Deniz-Eren/dev-can-linux/README.md

     -ll        - Log 2; syslog entries for info & debug.
     -lll       - Log 3; syslog entries for info, debug & trace.
                  NOT for general use.
+    -d vid:did - Disable device, e.g. -d 13fe:c302
+                 The driver detects and enables all supported PCI CAN-bus devices on the bus.
+However, if you want the driver to ignore a particular device use this option.
     -?/h       - Print help menu and exit.

     NOTES